scienceanna/visual_foraging_exp/README.md

 # Visual foraging experiment in PsychoPy

-Current version 1.0 (29/04/24)
+Current version 1.01 (02/10/24)

 ## How to run

 This experiment runs via PsychoPy (freely available at https://www.psychopy.org/).
+It is currently configured to work with PsychoPy version 2024.2.2.

 To run, open 'foraging_exp' in the coder view.